fossasia/eventyay-tickets/doc/administrator/configure.rst

 ``url``
 ~~~~~~~

-- This setting is used to render links whereever pretalx needs full URLs (for example in emails and
+- This value will appear whereever pretalx needs to render full URLs (for example in emails and
   feeds), and set the appropriate allowed hosts variables.
 - **Environment variable:** ``PRETALX_SITE_URL``
 - **Default:** ``http://localhost``